muratk3n/thirdwave/en/README.md

 ---

 😆 😆 I said that didn't I?
 C'mon man, what's funnier than calling the Pope himself a paisan..?
 I was joking...
-Of course he is Argentinian by the culture code approach.
+Of course he is Argentinian, if we go by the culture code approach.

 "This Pope is from Argentina, an Italian immigrant but by your culture codes he is Argentinian.
 Why do you keep calling him a paisan?"